adityxrajj/BMI-Calculator/README.md

    - Users enter their weight in kilograms (kg).
    - Users enter their height in centimeters (cm).
 2. **BMI Calculation:**
-   - Upon submission, the BMI is calculated using the formula: <br>
+   - Upon submission, the BMI is calculated using the formula:

     ```
      BMI = weight(kg)/height(m)^2
     ```